cccbr/runningatower/content/docs/buildingateam/agenda/index.md

 ## Election of Officers.

 The following is given as a suggestion and is not definitive.
-The society, together with the tower ***[authority](../170-glossary/#authority)***, may decide on additional offices.
+The society, together with the ***[tower authority](../170-glossary/#authority)***, may decide on additional offices.
 The following are the, probably, the minimum that an active society should have
 - Ringing Master
 - Deputy Ringing Master
 - Secretary
 - Treasurer
 - Steeple Keeper.

-These are recommendations to the tower ***[authority](../170-glossary/#authority)*** for their approval.
+These are recommendations to the ***[tower authority](../170-glossary/#authority)*** for their approval.

 ## Review of membership.

 - Election of new members
-- Updates to the tower constitution and members ’Code of Conduct.
+- Updates to the tower constitution and members’ Code of Conduct.
 - This item may be used to record thanks to previous members, congratulations, condolences, etc.
 - This item also offers the opportunity for members to be reminded of the tower’s approach to GDPR for the retention of their personal details, and that Equality and Diversity are topics to be respected.
 Particular attention must be made for members under 18 for their parental engagement.